 Take this game from last season as an example;

 This was a playoff game between the Colts and Broncos.
 The Broncos started this game well and scored the first TD (their price hit 1.17).
 It’s crazy because it’s a divisional playoff game, surely the opponent is not a poor team?

 And so a 1.17 lay was taken, as soon as they scored the touchdown results in the Colts getting the ball and scoring the next touchdown to give an exit point of 1.6 to back… that’s a pretty big move, much like you see in Tennis.

 To take your NFL trading to a higher level, much like trading tennis it’s important to know the situation in play.
-The numbers is a great place to start, but without some kind of knowledge or research into a game it can be tricky.
+The number is a great place to start, but without some kind of knowledge or research into a game it can be tricky.
 Always do you’re homework!

 Trying this blindly on every game you see won’t work.
 I’d suggest looking for teams that are evenly matched and have their key players playing.
 You can find this information on ESPN quite easily.